agormp/seqconverter/README.md

 The seqconverter source code is available on GitHub: https://github.com/agormp/seqconverter.
 The executable can be installed from PyPI: https://pypi.org/project/seqconverter/

-## Version 3.0.0
+## Version 3

-Version 3.0.0 has recently been released, and contains a number of changes to the user-interface.
+Version 3 has recently been released, and contains a number of changes to the user-interface compared to version 2.x.x.
 For a full overview see notes in the latest release.

 ## Installation